forughi/Message_Crypter/README.md

 # Massage_Crypter
-A basic python tool for Encrypting/Decrypting messages
+A basic python tool for encrypting/decrypting messages!